Committed to improving the health and well-being of all people across every state.

 Other Funding or Financing Mechanisms

-The Mississippi Department of Health used funds from the CDC Community Health Workers for COVID Response and Resilient Communities (CCR) initiative to establish the Office of Community Health Workers (OCHW).
+The Mississippi Department of Health used funds from the Centers for Disease Control and Prevention’s Community Health Workers for COVID Response and Resilient Communities initiative to establish the Office of Community Health Workers (OCHW).
 OCHW is working to build the CHW profession in the state by training, hiring, and designing certification in the state.

 Key Partnerships